Mix It Up After School

 Teens interested in volunteering at the library can register for orientation and training session that best fits your schedule.
 Orientation sessions will be held on

 Please bring your completed Teen Volunteer Application.
-Get an Application at the Reader's Advisory Desk in the Library or online now.
+Get a blank application at the Reader's Advisory Desk in the Library or print it now.